gohugoio/hugoDocs/content/en/host-and-deploy/host-on-cloudflare/index.md

 : Commit the changes to your local Git repository and push to your GitHub repository.

 > [!NOTE]
 > The schedule event can be delayed during periods of high loads of GitHub Actions workflow runs.
 High load times include the start of every hour.
 If the load is sufficiently high enough, some queued jobs may be dropped.
-To decrease the chance of delay, schedule your workflow to run at a different time of the hour, or use a dedicated third-party scheduling service like [cron-job.org][] for precise execution.
+To decrease the chance of delay, schedule your workflow to run at a different time of the hour, or use a dedicated third-party scheduling service such as [Google Cloud Scheduler][] or [cron-job.org][].

 [`cacheDir`]: /configuration/all/#cachedir
 [`cron`]: https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#schedule